-Those who also own and operate their medical practices have even more of a challenge when saving for retirement.
+Those who also own and operate their own medical practices face even greater challenges when saving for retirement.
 After all, they don’t have access to an employer-sponsored retirement plan they can contribute part of their paycheck to.

 But there are several options for self-employed medical professionals to save for retirement.

 Simplified Employee Pension (SEP)

 A SEP is a pre-tax retirement plan, which enables you to deduct the money you contribute from your taxable income.

 It's one of the most flexible self-employed retirement plans and easiest to establish.
 It is similar to setting up an IRA for you and your employees.

 As an employer, you can contribute to a SEP for you employees up to the lesser of:

 - 25 percent of the employee’s compensation, or...

 - $54,000 for the 2017 tax year